Graduate Student Requirements (V585/E589/Y750)

 **Each additional credit beyond the required 120 (0-1 credits) is an additional 80 hours and will be assessed for tuition.

-• What criteria is used to approve an internship?
+• What criteria are used to approve an internship?

 “An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
-Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employers the opportunity to guide and evaluate talent (The National Association of Colleges and Employers (NACE)).”
-For more information on NACE requirements, please visit their website.
+Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths, and give employers the opportunity to guide and evaluate talent (The National Association of Colleges and Employers (NACE)).”

 • Internship Requirements